 The ACCA qualification consists of four modules:

-The Knowledge Module is made up of three papers and introduces you to the core areas of financial and management accounting as well as general business principles and theories.
-They are assessed either by Computer Based Exams (available on demand in MDV’s CBE centre) .
+The Knowledge Module is made up of three papers that introduce you to the core areas of finance and management accounting and give you a platform to develop your skills at the next level.
+They are assessed by Computer – Based Exams (available on demand in MDV’s CBE centre).

 Develops your skills and knowledge of the general legal framework relating to business.

 Teaches you how to apply management accounting techniques to quantitative and qualitative information.
-It builds on the knowledge gained in paper F2, so you will need to re-familiarise yourself with topics such as absorption and marginal costing.
-If booking any BPP In Centre Classroom, Online Classroom Live or Online Classroom course you will get FREE online access to the – Assumed Knowledge – (topics covered in F2 that you see again in F5) through MyBPP, your online learning environment.
+It builds on the knowledge gained in paper FM, so you will need to re-familiarise yourself with topics such as absorption and marginal costing.

 Helps you to develop knowledge and skills relating to the tax system, as it applies to individuals and companies.

 Enables you to prepare, present, analyse and interpret financial statements which conform to UK standards.
-It builds on the knowledge gained in paper F3.
-So if you are exempt from F3, you are advised to revise double entry techniques before attending the F7 course.
-If booking any BPP In Centre classroom, Online Classroom Live or Online Classroom course you will get FREE online access to the – Assumed Knowledge- (topics covered in F3 that you see again in F7) through MyBPP, your online learning environment.
+It builds on the knowledge gained in paper FA.
+So if you are exempt from FA, you are advised to revise double entry techniques before attending the FR course.

 Develops your knowledge and understanding of the process and application of undertaking an audit assurance engagement.